labicon/labicon.github.io/_pages/people_bios/john_viljoen.md

-John Viljoen is a PhD student.
+John Viljoen is a PhD student in Mechanical Engineering at UC Berkeley.
+He graduated with an MEng in Aerospace Engineering from the University of Bristol where he developed a background in high performance flight control systems.
+Now, his research is focused on the intersection of optimization-based and learning-based control systems applied to robotics.